-When I was set up my PR agency in London, Kazoo, I was running it with a highly creative team of people – all experts in their field.
+When I set up my PR agency in London, Kazoo, I was running it with a highly creative team of people – all experts in their field.
 One thing I began to notice as we went through the years was that I was consistently expecting things to turn out well – and some of my colleagues were expecting the opposite.
-One in particular always said – we need to work on the ‘worst case’ outcome.
+One in particular always said – we need to work on the ‘worst case’ scenario.
 I would always want to argue for the opposite approach: let’s assume the ‘best case’ outcome and go from there.

 I would get told I wasn’t being realistic, I was so optimistic and I needed to ‘get real’.
 I realised that whatever I turned my attention on and really gave focus, became the thing that was real.

 Well, it turned out that we won a lot of campaigns, kept winning our pitches and the agency grew and grew.
 It’s now a top agency handling the best known brands in the world.

 What I noticed was that everything that I was imagining to happen, somehow began to emerge and materialise.
 I took only the positive crew out to pitches – and we won.
 Time and time again.
 When I took the negative individuals working with us and put them in the meetings (against my better judgement) – things just didn’t flow.

 Unconsciously, I was using the techniques that I now know to be universal law.
 How we think and feel, dictates the experiences that show up in our lives.